mkeras/pubsubclient/README.md

 This library provides a client for doing simple publish/subscribe messaging with a server that supports MQTT.

+I have added another connect() method for allowing a byte buffer and buffer length to be passed for death payload instead of a const char.
+This is so the death payload can be in a serialized format like google protobuf and not run into issues in the case of a 0 value byte (null character).

 ## Examples

 The library comes with a number of example sketches.
 See File > Examples > PubSubClient